-I was going to Japan for a month, and I set the tentative goal of learning at least the katakana script used to represent parts of the Japanese language.
+I was going to Japan for a month, and I set the tentative goal of learning at least the katakana script used to represent the Japanese language.
 My plan worked.
-Within about a week I could at least pronounce things written in katakana, and within less than another week, hiragana.
+After 10 days I could at least pronounce things written in katakana, and within another 3 days, hiragana.
 I didn't pronounce them exactly right, and I certainly wasn't reading.
 I only recognized Japanese words I already knew, like edamame or yakitori, or approximate cognates like superu hoteru.
 There's a lot of English signage in Japan, I really didn't need to know katakana or hiragana.
 But it came in handy a few times.

-This page is really about my experiments and experiences in learning something on my own.
-It has some tips that relate far more to preparing for a certification exam than to most people's idea of traveling to Japan.
+This page is really about my experiments and experiences in learning something unexpected and quite foreign on my own.
+It isn't specific to Japanese scripts.
+I have some tips that relate far more to preparing for a certification exam than to most people's idea of traveling to Japan.

 The Japanese writing system is absurdly complicated.
 The complexity starts with how it's really three systems, plus a fourth used to render foreign words literally and to represent Japanese so that people who don't know the language can pronounce words, at least approximately.